Helpful Resources

 The Autism Society of Florida is a statewide nonprofit organization dedicated to improving the lives of individuals with autism and their families through advocacy, education, and community support.

-The organization provides trusted resources, family education, and connections to local supports, while working at the state level to promote policies that enhance access to services, inclusion, and long-term quality of life for individuals across the autism spectrum.
+The organization provides trusted resources, family education, and connections to local autism support, while working at the state level to promote policies that enhance access to services, inclusion, and long-term quality of life for individuals across the autism spectrum.

 At the Adult and Pediatric Institute, we value partnerships with organizations like the Autism Society of Florida that empower families with information, support, and a strong community voice.